aslafy-z/k8s-dashboard-impersonation-proxy/README.md

 Additionally, it will inject the `Authorization` header with the `Bearer` token sourced from a Kubernetes service account.

+> ⚠️ Caution: This proxy works well with kubernetes-dashboard set to 1 replicas. ⚠️

 ## Local development

 ```bash